orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - "The halting of any part of any program is unknown.
 It is therefore a rephrasing of the problem of (1) how many resources you dedicate to which problem and (2) how you deal with intermediate results."
 - Structure is innate, something more general than, yet similar to graphs

-- Whereas usual graphs, we concern ourselves with vertices and edges, this is a rephrasing
+- Whereas usual graphs, we concern ourselves with vertices and edges, this is a rephrasing to a [Does the state of a ray have a more intuitive name?].
+Which encompasses both what it means to be vertex and edge.

 - filter/map/... as expressions/program on state?